Menu

 In general, rental prices are pretty uniform across Amsterdam and even across the major cities in the Netherlands (the Randstad).
 Again, the housing market in Amsterdam is not only crazy because of local demand but also because many British citizens moved over before Brexit went through.

 While there are rental contracts that include utilities, many do not.
 If the place you're looking at doesn't, then expect to pay around €100 more per month.
-You should leave a huge portion of your budget for gas, as the war in Ukraine has driven up gas prices by over 100%.
+You should leave a huge portion of your budget for gas; the war in Ukraine drove up gas prices by over 100% in late 2022, but prices have gone down since then.
+However, prices are still higher than prior to 2022, and electricity prices have gone up too.

 Another thing you need to take into account is your budget for a hotel room.
 Depending on the time you arrive in the Netherlands, you may need hotel accommodations for several weeks, maybe even for longer than a month.
 Even the cheapest hotels can be around €100 per night (depending on the time of the year and where you're staying), so make sure to be prepared for costs incurred from an extended stay at a hotel.